OkhammahkO/oz-poll/README.md

 A: Maybe.
 Maybe not.
 Give it a go.

 ## Limitations
 I'm not a programmer and this is both my first HA integration and proper GitHub project.
 I'm just some dude fumbling through some new things.
-So don't expect a pro set-up, implmentation, and maintenance regime;)
+So don't expect a pro set-up, implementation, and maintenance regime;)
 I'll entertain bug and feature requests, but well there will be effort and skill based limits to what I can do.

 ## Terms of use